Special Events Office (705) firstname.lastname@example.org

 Red Quills delivers cultural sharing and provides services to non-Indigenous sectors to build meaningful relationships with the Indigenous community through partnership and joint ventures.
 The road to reconciliation is knowing the Indigenous history of Simcoe County and understanding each other through the rich Indigenous culture of this area.

-virtual hub where you can learn about Indigenous history, culture, and people throughout National Indigenous Heritage Month.
+virtual hub and opportunities throughout the month for all ages to learn about Indigenous history, culture, and people at the library.
 Resources and programming include reading recommendations for both adults and children, book chats, family activities and storytime, National Film Board short film screenings, mental health and wellness resources, and more.
+Check out their

 The page you are attempting to view is not currently compatible